When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites. You could easily tell them apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also easy to install and very easy to use.
+It’s also easy to install and easy to use.

-Once you have installed Wappalyzer on your browser, icons will display in your browser allowing you to see which software is being used by the sites you are visiting …
+After installing Wappalyzer, icons will display in your browser, in the URL field allowing you to see which software is being used by all the sites you are visiting …

-If the WordPress icon displays on the browser menu (as the above screen shot shows), then the site uses WordPress.
+If you see the WordPress icon displayed on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar